taodtu/NC-News-GraphQL-Server/README.md

 # nc-news-graphql-server

-A Apollo Server 2 with Graphql, Express, Knex and PostgreSQL.
+An Apollo Server 2 with Graphql, Express, Knex and PostgreSQL.

+## Features

+* Node.js with Express and Apollo Server
+  * Queries, Mutations, Subscriptions
+  * cursor-based Pagination
+* PostgreSQL Database with Knex
+  * entities: topics, users, articles and comments

 ## Available Scripts